Haiti demonstrators block Port-au-Prince roads to protest fuel shortages | Headlines

 - Haiti

-Groups of motorcycle drivers on Wednesday morning blocked intersections in Port-au-Prince, some of whom were setting tires on fire, witnesses told Reuters.
+Groups of motorcycle drivers on Wednesday morning blocked intersections in Port-au-Prince and some of them set tires on fire, witnesses told Reuters.
 A brief volley of gunfire rang out, though it was not immediately evident who was firing or why.

-"The violence appears to be the result of a confrontation between the G9 and the GPEP gangs," said a spokesman for the office of Prime Minister Ariel Henry.
-The clashes in the town of Cite Soleil have since Friday left thousands of people trapped without food and water, a local pastor and Doctors Without Borders said on Tuesday.
+"The security situation is an important problem in Haiti.
+(Prime Minister) Ariel Henry is working for a quick solution," a spokesman for the prime minister's office said in response to a request for comment.
+Gun battles between the G9 and GPEP gangs for control of the town of Cite Soleil outside the capital since Friday have left thousands of people trapped without food and water, a local pastor and Doctors Without Borders said on Tuesday.

 That forced the closure of the nearby Varreux fuel terminal, according to a source familiar with the matter.
 Two ships carrying imported fuel have been unable to unload their cargoes, and fuel trucks that distribute to filling stations are not approaching the terminal due to security concerns, said the source, who asked not to be identified.